A Quick Guide for Advanced Features

 Now you need to add scoring rules to the questions.
 For the Category A question, you'd like to assign the actual price as the score for each selection, so you create the following scoring rule when a participant selects Product 1:

 For the Category B question, you'd like to give a score larger than its price if a participant selects Product 4 (the most expensive one) and a smaller score for Product 6 (the cheapest one).
-Scores can be any number you deem appropriate for your survey, including negative numbers and decimals.
-Suppose you add the following scoring rules:
+Note that scores can be any number you deem appropriate for your survey, including negative numbers and decimals.
+Suppose you add the following scoring rules for the Category B question:

 Here are the scoring rules so far on the Category B question: